jayminwest/project-mosaic-template/tutorial/7_EMAIL_INTEGRATION.md

 For the best user experience, configure Supabase to use Resend as its SMTP provider:

-1. Get your Resend SMTP credentials from the Resend dashboard
+1. Get your Resend SMTP credentials from the Resend dashboard:
+   - Go to the Resend dashboard > SMTP section
+   - Generate or view your SMTP credentials (username is usually "resend")

 2. In your Supabase dashboard, go to Project Settings > Auth > SMTP
 3. Enable Custom SMTP and enter the credentials:
    - Host: smtp.resend.com